tigerwill90/fox/README.md

 prioritize hostname matching.
 Conversely, if no hostname-specific routes are registered, the router reverts to path-priority mode.

-- If the router for a given method has no routes registered with hostnames, the router will perform a path-based lookup only.
+- If the router has no routes registered with hostnames, the router will perform a path-based lookup only.
-- If the router for a given method includes at least one route with a hostname, the router will prioritize lookup based on the request host and path.
+- If the router includes at least one route with a hostname, the router will prioritize lookup based on the request host and path.
 If no match is found, the router will then fall back to a path-only lookup.

 Hostname matching is **case-insensitive**, so requests to `Example.COM`, `example.com`, and `EXAMPLE.COM` will all match a route registered for `example.com`.